rootshellz/githubstars/README.md

 # githubstars

-Quick and dirty scripts for managing started repos.
+Quick and dirty scripts for managing starred repos.
-Born from a need to quickly cleanup a massive numbe of given stars accumulated over the years.
+Born from a need to quickly cleanup a massive number of given stars accumulated over the years.

 ## Authentication